bmw-ece-ntust/multimedia-wireless-networks/a2/assignment-2.md

 ## 🎬 4.
 Video Simulation

-* A video recording demonstrating the simulation run is required.
-(Video to be uploaded)
+* A video recording demonstrating the simulation run  as required is provided in the same folder as this description
-* Link to Simulation Video: \[Placeholder - Insert Link to Simulation Video Here]  ```